iliakan/javascript-book/en/02-browser/03-dom/01-dom-nodes.md

 Now you should have understanding of DOM structure, how it looks like, which nodes it includes.

-The next chapter describes how to traverse it using javascript.
+The next chapter describes how to traverse it using JavaScript.